carmen-ruby/carmen/README.md

 [![Build Status](https://secure.travis-ci.org/jim/carmen.png?branch=master)](http://travis-ci.org/jim/carmen)

 Carmen 1.0.0 is now out, after more than a year in beta.
-This release is a rewrite of the library, seperating out the geographic components from the Rails-specific view helpers.
+This release is a rewrite of the library, separating out the geographic components from the Rails-specific view helpers.
 If you are using Carmen with Rails, you should check out the [carmen-rails](http://github.com/jim/carmen-rails) library.

 The [0.2.x branch](https://github.com/jim/carmen/tree/0.2.x) contains the previous
 version of Carmen should you need it for some reason.